nigilmohra/OpenLane_Physical_Design/Readme.md

-# Physical Design using OpenLANE SKY130
+# Physical Design using OpenLANE SKY130 (OpenLane v1.0)
 # 1. Installating OpenLane v1.0
 To install the necessary tools, please refer to the link below.
 Follow the instructions provided and run the example given to verify that the OpenLANE tools are installed correctly.
 Ensure that all commands are executed as the `root` user.